 The dream of building a state-of-the-art, multi-use performing arts center in Charlotte dates back to the late 1970s.

 Blumenthal Performing Arts presents the Duke Energy Broadway Lights Series, featuring national touring Broadway productions and a wide range of special attractions.
 Additionally, the Education Department develops innovative partnerships with schools and community organizations to bring the performing arts to life for people throughout the region.

-Our theaters are home to the seasons of the Charlotte Symphony Orchestra, Opera Carolina, North Carolina Dance Theatre, On Q Productions, Queen City Theatre Company and Community School of the Arts.
+Our theaters are home to the seasons of the Charlotte Symphony Orchestra, Opera Carolina, Charlotte Ballet, On Q Productions, Queen City Theatre Company and Community School of the Arts.

 Blumenthal Performing Arts Center

 Renowned architect Cesar Pelli designed the Performing Arts Center as well as the adjacent Bank of America Corporate Center and Founders Hall.
 The Performing Arts Center opened in November 1992 after a three-year construction effort.
 The Center’s name honors the contributions of the people of the state of North Carolina as well as the generosity of the Blumenthal Foundation, the largest private donor to the capital campaign.

 Momentum grew in the ’80s, resulting in a $15 million allocation from the State of North Carolina, a $15 million bond referendum approved by the citizens of Charlotte and an additional $32 million contributed by individuals, corporations and foundations to fund construction.
 In 1987, the Belk Brothers Company donated a valuable piece of land in uptown Charlotte as the site for Blumenthal Performing Arts Center.

 Blumenthal Performing Arts Center at 130 N. Tryon St. includes Belk Theater, Booth Playhouse and Stage Door Theater.